melonTree68/melontree68.github.io/_posts/2025-11-01-axiom-of-choice.md

 > If you are not at all interested in the proofs of the equivalence of the three formulations, you can totally skip them all without hindering the understanding of the interesting and perhaps surprising results about the axiom of choice.
 {: .prompt-tip}

-Results that will be covered (in the following order, without any interdependence):

 - (Done) The Cartesian product of any nonempty collection of nonempty sets is nonempty.
 - Every infinite set has a countable subset.